-High Expectations: It is common for people with dementia to lack enthusiasm and interest in holidays.
+It is common for people with dementia to lack enthusiasm and interest in holidays.
 Caregivers may feel nostalgic over activities that their loved ones no longer understand or are able to participate in.
 Special traditions, such as decorating the house, lighting candles, or having company over for a meal may become too bothersome or dangerous to continue.

-Travel: Having time off and seeing relatives often means that travel is involved.
+The holiday season can disrupt routines that have barely been established for the person with dementia.
+Changes to the daily schedule, the presence of unfamiliar faces, or a large group of people around can upset people with dementia.
+Having time off and spending the holidays with relatives often means that travel is involved.
 If you are feeling overburdened, it is okay to ask relatives to come to see you this year, or skip the reunion altogether.

 Traveling with a person with dementia can be difficult, so it is imperative that you plan for the trip in advance.
 Doing so will make the trip more enjoyable for everyone, as you will be prepared for any potential problems.
 When making travel arrangements, consider the stage of your loved one’s disease, and whether the trip you are considering is a good idea, or even feasible.